Contesting a Will

 Contact Us Today

-If you believe you have grounds to challenge a Will or even if you are unsure of your options why not arrange your free initial meeting by contacting Paul Walshe at email@example.com or call 01793 853200.
+If you believe you have grounds to challenge a will or you are unsure of your options contact our specialist team to arrange your FREE consultation.

 - Highly experienced team with a proven track record.

 - FREE initial consultation to assess the viability of your claim and advise you on the chances of success.

 - Range of funding options including "No win no fee".